 A sportsperson, especially a professional one, has to devote a huge chunk of the time of his day working out his body.
-Mind you, we aren’t talking necessarily only about working out in the gym.
+We aren’t talking necessarily only about working out in the gym.
 The sport, no matter which sport you play, in itself is a complex set of exercises.

 The physical fitness that a player needs has to be relinquished with minute care of the body.
 This is why sports massage is an integral part of a sportsperson’s routine.
 Unfortunately, many assume that a massage should only be taken in case of an injury.
 But, you would be surprised to know the various implications that a sports massage can have.

+What is a sports massage?
 Sports massage is an intense type of soft tissue mobilization.
 It involves the application of a wide variety of skills in order to relax your muscular-skeletal system as well as address the problem areas.
-It not only helps in preventing injuries but also aids your body in getting ready for athletic activity and in overall rehabilitation.
+It helps prevent injuries and aids your body in getting ready for athletic activity and in overall rehabilitation.

-Depending on the timing and regularity of when it is applied, a sports massage can be divided into three basic forms – pre-event massage, post-event massage, and maintenance massage.
+Depending on the timing and regularity of applying, a sports massage can be divided into three basic forms – pre-event massage, post-event massage, and maintenance massage.

-The pre-event and post-event massages are pretty self-explanatory being done before and after sports or a physical activity respectively.
+The pre-event and post-event massages are pretty self-explanatory, being done before and after sports or physical activity, respectively.
 Maintenance massages are done at regular intervals – monthly, weekly, or even daily) or as part of an athletic training program.

-Wrinkling requires alternate releasing and squeezing of the hands on your body tissues with the aim of bringing nutrients and oxygen to the area while also removing waste products from it.
+Wrinkling requires alternate releasing and squeezing of the hands-on body tissues with the aim of bringing nutrients and oxygen to the area while also removing waste products from it.
 Besides, it also helps in improving tissue extensibility and elasticity.
 It aids in releasing tension from your muscles, stretches tight muscle fibers and fascia, and improves mobility.

 It should be noted that sports massages are not exclusive to sportspersons only.
 Anyone who needs soft tissue or remedial mobilization can opt for a sports massage.
 People have experienced major recovery with the help of sports massages post-surgery.

-In addition, this type of massage also brings with it numerous chiropractic, osteopathy, as well as physiotherapy health benefits.
+In addition, this type of massage also brings numerous chiropractic, osteopathy, and physiotherapy health benefits.
 Furthermore, it is also used as an effective way to improve physical performances, not necessarily only in the sports context.
 So, it applies to everyone, regardless of the fact that they play sports or not.